Anastasia-Kharicheva/aws-modernization-with-quali/content/module3/prerequisites/06_page.md

 ---
-title: "Create and Configure a new “Ops-Tools” space in Colony"
+title: "Create and Configure a new “Ops-Tools” space in Torque"
 date: 2020-10-16T14:20:26+03:00
 weight: 2
 draft: false
 ---
-In the next few steps, you will create and configure a new "space" in Colony.
+In the next few steps, you will create and configure a new "space" in Torque.
 A space is a way to provide a specific team with access to the resources they need.
 It is part of the proper governance practices a company like Gourmet Inc wants to enforce.
 In our scenario, we are creating a space for the Platform Ops team to deploy and manage tools like Jenkins.

 1.\ Go to the Administration area.
  ![06_page](/images/module3/addspace.png)